SPFxAppDev/spfxcli/README.md

 ### spfxappdev custom-rules

 Renames the default `.eslintrc.js` and `tsconfig.json` files and creates new files that inherit from the original files.
 This allows you to define your own ESLint rules.
 By default, the command defines custom rules that come with the CLI.
-But you can override the templates with the `config` command ([See configuration section](#spfappdev-config))
+But you can override the templates with the `config` command ([See section "How to use custom templates"](#how-to-use-custom-templates))

 ```bash
 spfxappdev custom-rules